 We are particularly keen to encourage and support local, regional and national celebrations with NHS trusts, GPs, dentists, opticians, clinical commissioning groups, local authorities, sustainability and transformation partnerships and others being asked to organise:

-Open days are a great way to invite your local community to see first-hand the amazing work of your teams and partners.
+Open days and annual general meetings are a great way to invite your local community to see first-hand the amazing work of your teams and partners.
 This year in particular they are a chance to reflect on the history of your organisation over the past 70 years and also look to the future.

 It’s also a great way to engage with local partners, for instance other NHS organisations, unions, charities, faith groups, local government and patient groups.
 Open days are different across the NHS but many organisations combine them with recruitment events or their annual general meeting.
-We will be releasing a ‘how to’ guide for open days in January with additional support and ideas, as well as information about how you can promote your open day on the national NHS 70th birthday website.
+Our ‘how to’ guide for open days, exhibitions and annual general meetings offers additional support and ideas.
+You can also publicise your events on the national NHS 70th birthday website.

 Exhibitions on local high streets